Necessity and sufficiency: Sufficiency

-That a train runs on schedule is a sufficient condition for a traveller arriving on time (if one boards the train and it departs on time, then one will arrive on time); but it is not a necessary condition, since there are other ways to travel (if the train does not run to time, one could still arrive on time through other means of transport).
+That a train runs on schedule is a sufficient condition for a traveller arriving on time (if one boards the train and it runs on time, then one will arrive on time); but it is not a necessary condition, since there are other ways to travel (if the train does not run to time, one could still arrive on time through other means of transport).

 If P is sufficient for Q, then knowing P to be true is adequate grounds to conclude that Q is true; however, knowing P to be false does not meet a minimal need to conclude that Q is false.

 The logical relation is, as before, expressed as "if P, then Q or "P ⇒ Q. This can also be expressed as "P only if Q, "P implies Q or several other variants.
 It may be the case that several sufficient conditions, when taken together, constitute a single necessary condition (i.e., individually sufficient and jointly necessary), as illustrated in example 5.